thesse1/webmethods-api-gateway-staging/README.md

   - The developer will now have to create a new API project folder under /apis with a new export_payload.json file including the ID of the new API and commit the change.
 The API ID can be extracted from the URL of the API details page in the API Gateway UI.
 The developer will also have to create an empty assets folder in the API project root folder and commit the change.
 The folder will later hold the asset definitions exported from the central DESIGN environment.

   - Now the new API has to be committed to the VCS system such that it propagates to the next stage.
-The developer executes the export_api_from_config pipeline for the petstore API project.
+The developer executes the `Export API project from DESIGN` pipeline for the petstore API project.

   - The developer would now export the Postman test collection in the Postman REST client and store it under APITest.json in the API project root folder and commit the change.